sweng-epfl/public/project/bootcamp/Operations.md

 > - Using an x86 emulator image and enabling KVM in the container allows for much faster execution than the default ARM emulator, even with HAXM as GitHub does on macOS Android containers
 > - The script builds the project after launching the emulator and before waiting for the emulator to have finished booting, thus the emulator boots in parallel with the build, saving time
 > - The script disables Android animations, to ensure tests do not fail because animations slow them down
+> - The script uses Android 30 because the Android 33 image seems to have stability issues, as multiple system components cause "not responding" dialogs right after boot

 ## Code quality with Code Climate

-Code Climate is an automated code review tool that ensures your projects complies with a predefined set of rules and best practices.

-You will use Code Climate to ensure that your code follows good software engineering practices, and to visualize code coverage of all builds, including pull requests, without having to run them locally.
+Code Climate is an automated code review tool that ensures your projects complies with good software engineering practices, and lets you visualize the code coverage of pull requests without having to build them locally..

-Go to the [Code Climate](https://codeclimate.com/quality/) website, click on `Get Started`, and authorize the login with your GitHub account.
+Go to the [Code Climate](https://codeclimate.com/quality/) website, click on `Sign up with GitHub` further down the page, and authorize the login with your GitHub account.
 Choose `Open Source`, then `Add a repository`, and authorize Code Climate to access your public GitHub repositories.
 Then, click on the `Add repo` button next to the repository you're using.

 Now, while viewing your repository on Code Climate, go to `Repo Settings` then to `Test coverage`.
 Copy the `Test reporter ID`.
-Go to [Cirrus CI](https://cirrus-ci.com), select your repository, click on the settings wheel in the top right, and paste the test reporter ID under `Secured Variables`, then click the `Encrypt` button.
+Go to your repository page on Cirrus CI, click on the settings wheel in the top right, and paste the test reporter ID under `Secured Variables`, then click the `Encrypt` button.
 Copy the resulting value.

 > :information_source: Despite the "ENCRYPTED[...]" name, the value is not itself an encrypted value, but a unique ID allowing Cirrus CI to know which variable you are referring to.
 > Thus, you do not need to worry about putting this value in a public configuration file, as no one can "decrypt" it except Cirrus CI's own servers.

-In your repository's `.cirrus.yml` file, add the encrypted value in the environment variables (replacing `ENCRYPTED[abcdefg]` by the actual value you just copied, including the `ENCRYPTED[]` wrapper):
+In your repository's `.cirrus.yml` file, add an `env` block at the very beginning, before the `task` block, with the encrypted value in the environment variables (replacing `ENCRYPTED[abcdefg]` by the actual value you just copied, including the `ENCRYPTED[]` wrapper):
 ```
-check_android_task:
-  ...
 env:
-    ...
   CC_TEST_REPORTER_ID: ENCRYPTED[abcdefg]
-  ...
 ```
 Then add the following just after `disable_animations_script`:
 ```
   prepare_codeclimate_script: |
     curl -L https://codeclimate.com/downloads/test-reporter/test-reporter-latest-linux-amd64 > ./cc-test-reporter
     chmod +x ./cc-test-reporter
     ./cc-test-reporter before-build
 ```
 And the following just after `check_script`:
 ```
   report_codeclimate_script: |
     export JACOCO_SOURCE_PATH=app/src/main/java/